GAA-UAM/GB-CNN/README.md

 # Citing

-Please use the following BibTeX or download the [bib file](scholar.txt) for citing the paper in your research.
+Please use the following BibTeX or download the [bib file](scholar.bib) for citing the paper in your research.
+Or use the [CITATION](CITATION.cff) to cite the package and codes.

 ```
 @article{emami2023gbcnn,